ThomDietrich/miflora-mqtt-daemon/README.md

 The `/config` volume can be used to provide a directory on the host which contains your `config.ini` file (e.g. the `.` in the above example could represent `/opt/miflora-mqtt-daemon`).
 You may need to tweak the network settings (e.g. `--network host`) for Docker depending on how your system is set up.

-It can be worth running
+It can be worth running:
 ```shell
 docker image prune
 ```
-after building a new image to clean up any redundant images
+after building a new image to clean up any redundant images.

 ## Integration